Christine and Léa Papin

-Christine Papin (8 March 1905 – 18 May 1937) and Léa Papin (15 September 1911 – July 24, 2001) were two French sisters who, as live-in maids, were convicted of murdering their employer's wife and daughter in Le Mans on February 2, 1933.
+Christine Papin (8 March 1905 – 18 May 1937) and Léa Papin (15 September 1911 – either 1982 or 2001) were two French sisters who, as live-in maids, were convicted of murdering their employer's wife and daughter in Le Mans on February 2, 1933.

-The murder had a significant influence on French intellectuals such as Jean Genet, Jean-Paul Sartre, Simone de Beauvoir, and Jacques Lacan, and was considered symbolic of class struggle by leftist polemicists.
-The case formed the basis of a number of publications, plays, and films, as well as essays, spoken word, songs, and artwork.
+The murder had a significant influence on French intellectuals such as Jean Genet, Jean-Paul Sartre, Simone de Beauvoir, and Jacques Lacan, and was considered symbolic of class struggle.
+The case formed the basis of publications, plays, and films, as well as essays, spoken word, songs, and artwork.

-Life

-Christine (b.
-8 March 1905) and Léa Papin (b.
-15 September 1911) were born in Le Mans to Clémence Derré and Gustave Papin.
-While Clémence was dating Gustave, it was rumored that she was having an affair with her employer.
-However, after she became pregnant, Gustave married her in October 1901.
-Five months later, her first daughter, Émilia, was born.